 No. AWPE results cannot be appealed.
 Portfolios also cannot be appealed except in the rare case that a student has been discriminated against.
 Please see our policy on appeals.

-For further information about the Basic Writing Program, please contact Grace Aspiras.
+For further information about the Analytical Writing Program, please contact Grace Aspiras.